pyflosic/pyeff/README.md

 ## Description

-PyEFF is a implementation of the electron force field
+PyEFF is a implementation of the electron force field.
+In contrast to the orginal implementation the main focus of this implementation is the optimimization of nuclei and electron positions ("thermostatics").
+The code is written in a way to be readable for anyone and not optimized for large scale production runs.

 ##### Theoretical background
  - some EFF papers